KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/02/22

+- Fixes an issue where there was a chance for the game to crash when Trailblazers enter battle on some Android devices.

 ■2024/02/21

 - Fixes an issue where in certain situations Trailblazers cannot head to the Dreamscape Lobby during the progress of the Trailblaze Mission "Penacony - Should One Awaken at Midnight."